Schwarzenegger visits Auschwitz in message against hatred

 “This is a story that has to stay alive, this is a story that we have to tell over and over again,” he said after his visit to the site of the death camp, speaking in a former synagogue that now is home to the Auschwitz Jewish Center Foundation.

-He stood alongside Simon Bergson, who was born after the war to Auschwitz survivors, and mentioned his own family history.
+He stood alongside Simon Bergson, the foundation’s chairman, who was born after the war to Auschwitz survivors, and mentioned his own family history.

-“I was the son of a man who fought in the Nazi war and was a soldier,” the 75-year-old Schwarzenegger said.
+“I was the son of a man who fought in the Nazi war and was a soldier,” the 75-year-old Schwarzenegger said in Oswiecim, the town where the Auschwitz site is located.

 He said he and Bergson, who are close in age, were united in their work.